Azure/aztk/docs/50-sdk.md

             Cores for driver (Default: 1).

         - executor_cores: str
             Number of cores per executor.
-(Default: All available cores on the worker
+(Default: All available cores on the worker)

+        - max_retry_count: int
+            Number of times the Spark job may be retried if there is a failure

 - `ApplicationLog`